richard-shan/fabRepo/docs/lessons/week13/networking.md

 WebSocket, uses IP addresses to facilitate the initial connection before upgrading to the WebSocket protocol.
 Once the WebSocket connection is established, the IP addresses are used to maintain the connection over which data frames can be reliably transmitted back and forth.

-Once the WebSocket connection is established, data is transmitted in framed messages, where each frame consists of an opcode to indicate the type of data being transmitted (e.g., text, binary, continuation frame, or control frames like close, ping, or pong).
+Once the WebSocket connection is established, data is transmitted in framed messages through backend data transmission ports, where each frame consists of an opcode to indicate the type of data being transmitted (e.g., text, binary, continuation frame, or control frames like close, ping, or pong).
 This structure allows the WebSocket protocol to be extremely versatile and efficient in handling different types of data seamlessly.
 The frames are small and allow for very efficient data transmission.

 ## ESP32CAM Board Programming